SUPPLEMENTAL SECURITY INCOME (SSI) FOR CHILDREN

 WARNINGBEFORE USING THIS CHART, SEE SSI FOR CHILDREN.
 IF THERE IS ANY DOUBT ABOUT WHETHER A CHILD IS ELIGIBLE, CONTACT US FOR HELP.

-Gross monthly income BELOW the dollar amounts shown means a disabled child may be eligible for SSI benefits.
+Gross monthly income BELOW the dollar amounts shown means a child with a disability may be eligible for SSI benefits.

 Amounts given are general guidelines only.